Ledger’s Next-Generation Devices: Ledger Stax vs Ledger Flex

 However, there are some key differences to note.

 The secure E Ink touchscreen of Ledger Flex is smaller than the one on Ledger Stax (at 2.8”) and is flat rather than curved, meaning only its lock screen is customizable.
-The built-in magnets of Ledger Flex also have a different role, reserved for attaching handy screen protectors and accessories rather than stacking multiple devices.
+The built-in magnets of Ledger Flex also have a different role, reserved for attaching handy screen protectors and accessories rather than stacking multiple signers.
 Unlike Ledger Stax, it doesn’t offer Wireless Qi charging.
 The final difference lies in the price, as Ledger Flex retails at $249.

 Ledger: This Is What Security Feels Like.